I am available for these and related workshops,

 Jungian Exploration of the Psychology of Women

-This lecture and lecture series uses mythology and
+This lecture series uses mythology and

 fairy tales as an offering of wisdom from the collective unconscious.